• Skip to primary navigation

 close up row of pumpkin donuts

-While your donuts are warm, cover them in cinnamon sugar instead of the buttermilk glaze.
+While your donuts are warm, you can opt to coat them with a cinnamon sugar coasting instead of the buttermilk glaze.

 To do this, melt ½ cup of butter.
 Dip the top half of the donut into the butter.
 Then mix together 1 cup of granulated sugar and 1 teaspoon of ground cinnamon.
 Dip the buttered side of the donut into the cinnamon sugar, and let it cool.